psliwa/PHPPdf/README.markdown

 * stylesheet - stylesheet for parent
 * attribute - simple attribute declaration, direct child of "stylesheet" tag.
 Required attributes of this element: name - attribute name, value - attribute value
-* enhancement - complex attribute declaration, direct child of "stylesheet" tag.
+* complex-attribute - complex attribute declaration, direct child of "stylesheet" tag.
 Required attributes of this element: name - complex attribute name
 * placeholders - defines placeholders for parent tag.
 Children tags of placeholder are specyfic for every parent tag.
 * metadata - defines metadata of pdf document, direct child of document root
 * behaviours - defines behaviours for parent tag.
 Supported behaviours: href, ref, bookmark, note (action as same as for attributes with as same as name)